Search

 Back to top

-Hantavirus is a virus that is found in the urine, saliva, or droppings of infected deer mice and some other wild rodents (cotton rats, rice rats in the southeastern Unites States and the white-footed mouse and the red-backed vole).
-It causes a rare but serious lung disease called hantavirus pulmonary syndrome (HPS).
-The virus does not remain active for long once outside of its host -- less than 1 week outdoors and a few hours when exposed to direct sunlight.
+Hantavirus is a virus that is found in the urine, saliva, or droppings of infected deer mice and some other wild rodents (cotton rats, rice rats in the southeastern United States and the white-footed mouse and the red-backed vole).
+It causes a rare but serious lung disease called Hantavirus Pulmonary Syndrome (HPS) and a disease that affects the kidneys called Haemorrhagic Fever with Renal Syndrome (HFRS).

 How common is hantavirus?